 Chinese to English Legal Translation Services for Litigation

-Chinese translators, Chinese to English interpreting services by court-certified Chinese deposition interpreters and Cantonese interpreting services provide highly needed legal translation services, as U.S. companies often find themselves in disputes with Chinese companies, individuals, and even the Chinese government.
+Chinese translators, Chinese to English interpreting services by court-certified Chinese deposition interpreters, Cantonese interpreting services, and Chinese document translation services continue to be in great demand as U.S. companies often find themselves in disputes with Chinese companies, individuals, and even the Chinese government.
 Many people, including lawyers, do not realize that filing a lawsuit and obtaining a judgment against a Chinese company or individual from a U.S. court is almost never worth the paper it is written on.
 Simply put, China does not (and never has), enforced U.S. Judgments.

 Since China has not ratified any treaty requiring it to honor U.S. judgments, China can essentially ignore judgments by U.S. Courts and act however it pleases.
 Accordingly, the odds of actually recovering any money in a lawsuit against a Chinese company are slim to none.